xitu/gold-miner/article/2020/10-tips-shortcuts-you-should-be-using-right-now-on-xcode.md

 # 10 Tips and Shortcuts You Should Be Using Right Now in Xcode

-#### A collection of shortcuts and tips that will help you master Xcode and write code faster

 ![Image source: Author](https://cdn-images-1.medium.com/max/2800/1*-xfCo4HM6bQ4kieiOHOTGQ.png)

 Over the course of my career as an iOS developer, I’ve picked up a few habits that make working within [Xcode](https://developer.apple.com/xcode/resources/) much easier and faster.
 Most of them revolve around making good use of the great variety of shortcuts that are already in place but that we might not be aware of, or even have forgotten exist.